Oscar-Delaney/AMR_mutation_rates/README.md

 We implement a mathematical and computational model of AMR evolution, and show that knowledge of relative mutation rates can meaningfully inform the optimal deployment of two drugs in a combination treatment regimen.
 Under plausible assumptions there is a linear relationship in log-log space between the optimal ratio of doses between two drugs A and B and the ratio of their mutation rates.
 This power law relationship holds for bacteriostatic and bactericidal drugs.

 We implement our simulations in R, and also perform analytic approximations in Mathematica.
+A public copy of the Mathematica notebook is also available [here](https://www.wolframcloud.com/obj/odelaney/Published/AMR_mutation_rates.nb)

 Feel free to contact me with questions or bugs at o [dot] delaney [at] uq [dot] net [dot] au.